 I was thinking of all the things I could write about.
 All the things I could draw- attempt to rather.
 The smells of perfumes and carpet liquid.
 The smell of a first time flight from home.
 The smell of breakfast and glimpses of sunrises, sets and aerial views from tiny windows .
 The smell of apprehension from knowing that no one awaited me when I got to where I was going.
 No warm hug and help carrying my luggage.
 The smell of Manchester and a three hour road-trip to the north.
 The way that even when my nose ran from the autumn chill and my head hurt, I couldn’t shut my eyes and sleep lest I missed the opportunity to observe these foreign humans unnoticed.
 To absorb the new.

 The comment I heard the most was that my mind must have such pleasure in its own presence as I looked happiest lost in it.
 The naive expression I constantly wore led people to make hasty conclusions about me, most of which were wrong.
 They thought I was an airhead, or socially awkward.
 They thought that I was too sheltered as a child or born in the wrong generation: the thought of a person generally similar but wholly different was not one that College students could easily process.
-They deemed a plain recluse, or entitled and snobbish because I thought and spoke differently, my good grades and preference for silent solace over socialising led to the conclusion that I was intentionally detached for I thought myself better than they.
+They deemed me a plain recluse, entitled and snobbish because I thought and spoke differently; my good grades and preference for silent solace over socializing led them to conclude that I was intentionally detached for I thought myself better than they.
 None of this ever reached me.

-The day that my wide eyes brimmed and my tears would not stop running, I locked myself inside my room and only left to jog at midnight; when no one would be able to see my tears or hear how loudly my heart was crumbling.
+The day that my wide eyes brimmed, building up into a steady streaming, I locked myself inside my room and only left to jog at midnight; when no one would be able to see my tears or hear how loudly my heart was crumbling.
 I wore the same empty expression for months.
 My idiosyncratic traits and refusal to participate socially had made me so vulnerable.
 I was constantly kicking myself for not wanting to know people and being more interested in figuring out why instead of who they were.